tsmetadata/.github/profile/README.md

 ✨ **@Mission**

 Since TypeScript 5.2, stage 3 decorator metadata is now natively available and ready for use, however *very few* projects utilize the feature.
-TS Metadata hopes to build a standard set of decorators for popular web standards like [JSON:API](https://jsonapi.org/), [HAL](https://stateless.co/hal_specification.html), and others to enable runtime interpretation of classes, their fields, and their methods.
+TS Metadata hopes to build a standard set of decorators for popular web standards like [JSON:API](https://jsonapi.org/), [HAL](https://stateless.co/hal_specification.html), and others, in an effort to enable runtime interpretation of classes, their fields, and their methods.

 ➡️ **@Next**